zeekay/polar/README.md

 ## Installation

 Install the component package:

 ```ts
 npm install @convex-dev/polar
 ```

-Create a `convex.config.ts` file in your app's `convex/` folder and install the component by calling `use`:
+Create a `convex.config.ts` file in your app's `convex/` folder and install the component by calling `app.use`:

 ```ts
 // convex/convex.config.ts
 import { defineApp } from "convex/server";